amdp/cooperacynuxt/LearningDocs.md

 "mutations" and "actions" now.

-The mutations SET the store STATES
+The mutations SET the store STATES, they are like the docks workers, this means they fill the "containers" of the docks with data usually got from the database.

+But how do we get the data?
+We need to send ships, so here we go with the ACTIONS!

-The actions instead go to the
-server database, get the data and order to the mutations to set the states.
+The actions are the ships: they go to the server database, get the data and get back with it.
+Then they give the data to the mutations "workers" that fill the "docks containers", the STATE variables.

 Again:

+STATE = "the containers",

-STATE = list of variables that can be used THROUGH vue components and pages
+list of shared variables that can be used THROUGH vue components and pages

+MUTATIONS = "the workers"

-MUTATIONS = internal VUEX commands that SET or CHANGE the STATE variables
+internal VUEX commands that SET or CHANGE the STATE variables

+ACTIONS = "the ships"
-ACTIONS = used to go to the server and get the data out of the DB and then mutate the STATES with the DB info
+used to go to the server
+and get the data out of the DB or execute other commands and then mutate the STATE variables with the DB info

-So when NUXT "loads a page", it sets a list of VUEX STATE variables and when a client goes on the pages the VUEX store calls go through
+So when NUXT builds,
+it sets a list of VUEX STATE
+variables and when a client
+goes on the pages with
+STORE calls, it triggers
-VUEX ACTIONS to the database
+STORE ACTIONS that go to the
+database and come back.
+When they are back they
-that through the MUTATIONS change the STATE variables
+ask the MUTATIONS to change
+the STATE variables.

+Final info:

 ONLY ACTIONS go to the database.
 They do this in our case through the